ExpoSEJS/PLDI-Artifact/README.md

 ## General Usage

 In this section we describe how to use ExpoSE on simple programs (microbenchmarks) and on full npm libraries (using our automated harness generation tool).
 The claims in our paper can be evaluated through execution of our microbenchmark suite and by execution of ExpoSE on real programs through an automated harness generator.

+### Testing the package crawler

+In the paper we present a survey of regular expressions.
+We have included the crawler for this, in addition to a set of pre packaged libraries, so that it can be tested.
+Running the command `./run_small_regex_crawl` should launch a crawler.
+This crawler can be closed by pressing Q.

 ### Testing Each Feature